MaximeSantos/Browser-Picross/README.md

 https://en.wikipedia.org/wiki/Nonogram

 The goal is for the app to have a small, probably mostly handmade, catalogue of puzzles for everyone to enjoy.
+Registered users should have the ability to create new puzzles.
-Admins should have the ability to create and store new puzzles directly from the app, as well as manage how they are catalogued/sorted on the website.
+Admins should have the ability to manage how they are catalogued/sorted on the website.

 ## Some ideas :

 - Be able to export puzzles to certain formats directly to the user's local machine.

-- Save users progression (which puzzle has been completed as well as the time it took to do so ?) once the catalogue is more complete.
+- Save users progression/history.

-- Allow for keyboard control
+- Allow for keyboard control on the gameboard.